 Changing the replacement schedule of ambulances to a twelve year life span which will require an ambulance replacement every two years.
+(Currently 4 of 6 ambulances replaced)

 Continually review and assess all programs and services provided to ensure the needs of our customers are met in the most cost effective manner possible.